TinyXlsx/TinyXlsx/README.md

 # Features
 Reading not supported yet.

 1. Writing to a `MemoryStream` for in-memory processing.
-2. Writing to a `FileStream` to save the generated Excel file directly to disk.
+1. Writing to a `FileStream` to save the generated Excel file directly to disk.
+1. Flexible cell and row positioning.
+    1. By default, `BeginRow` automatically progresses to the next row, and `WriteCellValue` automatically progresses to the next column.
+    1. An index can be specified using `BeginRowAt` and `WriteCellValueAt` if a row or column must be skipped.

 ## Writing to a `MemoryStream`